ThEnderYoshi/sf-terraria-adventure/ExternalAssets/Docs/BigLoreDoc.md

 SFTA brings a lot of lore to _Sans Fanfic_.
 While some of it is exclusive to SFTA, most of it is indeed canon.

-This document moslty shows of the lore that couldn't be added in the localization files.
+This document moslty shows of the lore that couldn't be added in the localization files or expands on it.

 ## Biomes